Olga's Gallery

 (1840-1902)

 Zola, Emile (1840-1902) French writer and art critic; school friend of Cézanne.
 Manet was introduced to Zola in February 1866.
-Three months later Zola wrote an enthusiastic assay in defense of Manet’s work (L’Evénement, May 1866), which he later expanded into a long article (Revue du XIXe Siècle, January 1867).
+Three months later Zola wrote an enthusiastic essay in defense of Manet's work (L'Evénement, May 1866), which he later expanded into a long article (Revue du XIXe Siècle, January 1867).
 Manet painted this portrait as an expression of his thanks, and it was shown at the 1868 Salon.
 In 1870-1903 Zola wrote and published his novel series about the Rougon-Macquart family, including 1880 Nana and 1886 The Masterpiece, a critical characterization of Impressionism.

 See: Edouard Manet Portrait of Emile Zola, Nana.